 The majority of our properties offer Braille and large print guides.
 Many properties are also developing sensory information.
 These highlight items which can be touched, also particularly important sounds and scents that relate to the property.

 Induction loops have become increasingly available at properties.
 We still practise the principles of the sympathetic hearing scheme that was previously administered by Hearing Concern.

 All online property pages contain information about access and facilities available for disabled visitors.
 You can also perform a specific search for properties that offer facilities for disabled visitors.
-Find a place to visit.

 There is further access information about properties in each region to download below.

 For National Trust members, our Magazine is also available on CD from the RNIB.
 To order a copy, please contact them directly with your membership number.
 You can phone them on 01733 375 370 or email: businesslink@RNIB.org.uk.